Kitagawa–Oaxaca–Blinder decomposition: Differences between Kitagawa and Blinder–Oaxaca

-Kitagawa’s method was developed to decompose differences between two rates (proportions) by stratifying on categorical factors and attributing the gap to composition (“gross X”) and specific-rate (“residual X”) components, with an optional third interaction term; it is not framed as a regression model.
+Kitagawa's method was developed to decompose differences between two rates (proportions) by stratifying on categorical factors and attributing the gap to composition ("gross X") and specific-rate ("residual X") components, with an optional third interaction term; it is not framed as a regression model.

 By contrast, the Blinder–Oaxaca (OB) decomposition is regression-based, typically at the mean, and accommodates continuous outcomes and arbitrary covariates (continuous or categorical) via fitted coefficients and counterfactual predictions.

-Oaxaca and Sierminska show that the two approaches coincide only in a special case: when the outcome is binary, all covariates are mutually exclusive indicator variables, and the OB decomposition is implemented with an OLS linear probability model; in that setting, Kitagawa’s components map exactly to OB terms.
+Oaxaca and Sierminska show that the two approaches coincide only in a special case: when the outcome is binary, all covariates are mutually exclusive indicator variables, and the OB decomposition is implemented with an OLS linear probability model; in that setting, Kitagawa's components map exactly to OB terms.

-They summarize this as “all Kitagawa decompositions are OB, but not all OB are Kitagawa,” emphasizing that OB is the more general framework and warning that the combined “KOB” label is often misleading outside those conditions.
+They summarize this as "all Kitagawa decompositions are OB, but not all OB are Kitagawa," emphasizing that OB is the more general framework and warning that the combined "KOB" label is often misleading outside those conditions.

+Fairlie decomposition

+The Fairlie decomposition extends the traditional linear Blinder-Oaxaca technique for use with non-linear models like logit or probit regressions.
+It was first discussed by Robert W. Fairlie in 1999.